nomclawson/Kotlin-Project/README.md

 For phase one I developed a terminal version that uses text input and output.

-I thought this project would not only be fun, as I could have my own homemade game on my phone, but also useful in teaching me about app develop and the Kotlin programming language.
+I thought this project would not only be fun, as I could have my own homemade game on my phone, but also useful in teaching me about app development and the Kotlin programming language.
 I wanted a project that covered all of the fundamentals in programming -- collections, loops, classes, etc. -- but one that wouldn't be overwhelming as my first program in a new language.

 [Connect 4 Demo Video](https://youtu.be/sS3H9YLbbL8)